 - FASFA must be on file

-- Deadline for Spring is March 31st
+- Application deadline is March 31st

 - The Richard Ruiz Memorial Scholarship was established by the College of Education, The College of Social and Behavioral Sciences, family and friends to honor the passion and dedication of Professor Richard Ruiz.
 This scholarship will support a full time undergraduate or graduate student studying Mexican American culture and social justice.